 - Practice, practice, practice while giving yourself a TON of grace.

 Hunger baggage is real but you don’t have to carry it anymore.
+Give yourself time, and you will see the results of eating only when hungry.
 By exploring and embracing your body’s signals, you can discover what it really takes to fuel your body and, in turn, eat in such a way that you can reach your health and weight loss goals.

 Discomfort will come, but much of it can be dissolved by acknowledging your anxieties and reassuring yourself with the truth-hunger is a natural occurrence and it is only as uncomfortable as we make it.

 By choosing small ways to reconnect with your internal cues to eat, you will be taking a big step to your long-term success!

 Brandice Lardner is a Certified Personal Trainer, Nutrition Coach, Amazon #1 Best Selling Author, Homeschool Mom, and Jesus Girl whose mission in life is to help women ditch the diet mentality and find peace with food and their bodies so that they are better equipped to do the great things God has called them to do.